Fantasy Sports Payment Processing

 In many models for fantasy football and fantasy sports alike, there is an upfront fee associated with a season.
-Before building your team and watching your players dominate the field, you have place your wager.
-Often, these antis are shared in a pool with other players.
+Before building your team and watching your players dominate the field, you have placed your wager.
+Often, these antes are shared in a pool with other players.
 Each of them hoping to win big and take a larger portion of the overall prize.
 But when it comes to payouts, banks have their own set of wagers.

 Payment Processing for Fantasy Sports

 Certain banks have different levels of risk and restrictions when it comes to payment processing for fantasy sports.
 Banks that are very open to accepting those business models typically have what’s called a “Legal Opinion Letter”.
 This will state that the business does not require a Gambling License and is legal in all states where they grant the sale of their service.
 If your state approves of your business, you’ll be eligible to qualify for a fantasy sports merchant account.